open-e/JovianDSS-Cinder/README.md

 Now you should restart Cinder service.

-Create new volume type according to the backend name provided previously:
+Create new volume type according to the back end name provided previously:

 ```bash
 $ cinder type-create joviandss
 ```

-Response would be(ID is unicue ID, you will have different value):
+Response would be(ID is unique ID, you will have different value):
 ```
 +--------------------------------------+-----------+-------------+-----------+
 |                  ID                  |    Name   | Description | Is_Public |